Is buying a house a good investment?

 In addition to the obvious (potential) financial benefit of homeownership, the vast majority of homeowners surveyed expressed an increase in their self-esteem.
 They said owning a home made them feel independent (67%), satisfied (64%) and proud (61%).

-Though there are many psychological benefits that come with homeownership, there are still some challenges.
+Though there are many psychological benefits that come with homeownership, it’s not always warm and fuzzy feelings.
 Nearly a third of homeowners described their status as “stressed,” while 17% said they were frustrated.

 Methodology and limitations